Chaoyingz/flect/docs/src/documentation/content/form.md

 # Form

-The tui framework allows you to create forms with ease.
+The flect framework allows you to create forms with ease.

 ## Defining Your Form Model